What is a Transit TIF?

 Public Meeting and Feedback

-The RLE Project and proposed Transit TIF district designation were discussed at a public meeting on July 21, 2022.
-The public meeting included a presentation by CTA and City of Chicago representatives followed by a comment period, during which members of the public asked questions and provided input on the proposed Transit TIF.
+The RLE Project and proposed Transit TIF district designation were discussed at a public meeting at Harold Washington Library Center on July 21, 2022 at 5 PM.
+The public meeting was in-person and virtual, including a presentation by CTA and City of Chicago representatives followed by a comment period, during which members of the public asked questions and provided input on the proposed Transit TIF.

 View the announcement flyer: English, Español, 普通话, 廣東話

-The public meeting was hosted on Zoom simultaneously.
 Recordings of the Zoom webinar can be viewed here: English, Español, 普通话, 廣東話